Back to Blog

 The "Old Way" vs. "Smart Way" Comparison

-FeatureThe Manual WayThe Smart Way (AI)
+FeatureThe Manual WayThe Smart Way

-Understanding #NULL!
-Errors
+Understanding the #NULL!
+Error

 Scenario-Based Example